dreisicht/renderrob/Documentation.md

 - Single frame being rendered, but both CPU and GPU are selected

 ## Setup

+**ATTENTION!
+If you don't want to setup the Google spread api, you can download the sheet as an xlsx and put it next to the .exe**

 Click on the chapter to open it: